-To enhance umami flavour and add acidity to the stew, I add 3 tbsp of tomato paste to the broth.
-I also add 1 tbsp of coconut aminos, a gluten-free, Paleo/Whole30 compliant soy sauce substitute, to further bring out the umami flavour.
+- To enhance umami flavor and add acidity to the stew, I add 3 tablespoons of tomato paste to the broth.
+I also add 1 tablespoon of coconut aminos, a gluten-free, Paleo/Whole30 compliant soy sauce substitute, to further bring out the umami flavor.

-To season the stew, I use my homemade Italian seasoning mix recipe.
+- To season the stew, I use my Low FODMAP Italian seasoning mix recipe.
 Many store-bought Italian seasoning mixes are low FODMAP, so feel free to use a store-bought mix instead.

-To further season the stew, I add dried oregano leaves, 1 tsp kosher salt and 1/2 tsp of freshly ground black pepper.
+- To further season the stew, I add dried oregano leaves, 1 teaspoon kosher salt and ½ teaspoon of freshly ground black pepper.
 This is an additional amount of salt and pepper to what's already been sprinkled on the meat in the beginning.